 If you have no room for a garden bed, skip it and turn your entire stone retaining wall into a DIY vertical garden.
 You can start from scratch or turn an existing structure into a living wall.
 You’ll want a retaining wall featuring a variety of natural stones (they should not fit together perfectly).

 Add some gardening soil to the gaps, and you’re good to go.
-For this type of vertical gardening, reach for plants with small root systems — succulents, stonecrop, creeping thyme, etc.
+For this type of vertical gardening, reach for plants with small root systems–succulents, stonecrop, creeping thyme, etc.

 In both interior and exterior architecture, modern design is all about building sleek lines while keeping ornamentation to a minimum.
 For peak modern aesthetics, nothing does the trick better than a poured concrete retaining wall painted white or black.

 Since your garden wall’s overall shape will be quite simple, look for other ways to add interest to your garden design.
-One of the easiest ways to do this is by using a range of colors in your wall.
+One of the easiest ways to do this is by using a range of colors on your wall.

 Opt for stone with natural inlaid designs or concrete blocks molded to mimic wood grain texture.
-It’s fine to use rough-edged stone blocks in your wall, but be sure to contrast this material with a polished layer on top.
+It’s fine to use rough-edged stone blocks on your wall, but be sure to contrast this material with a polished layer on top.

 Stay away from more traditional wall decorations like lanterns or ornate fence caps.
 Instead, accent your garden wall with built-in lighting or bench seating.
 Incorporating recessed garden beds in your modern garden wall can help add dimension to your landscape as a whole.

-7. Stone and Rock Garden Wall Ideas
+7. Stone and Rock Elements

 If you want a garden wall that blends in rather than contrasts with your landscaping plants, a stone or rock wall is likely your best option.
 Sandstone is an especially good material for a drystone wall that lends the perfect amount of rough, natural texture to your yard design.

-Stacked layers aren’t your only option, either.
+Stacked layers aren’t your only option either.
 Line up large stones to create a makeshift support wall bordering your driveway, patio, or garden bed.
 While labor-intensive, the final product is the closest to a natural retaining wall you can get.

 Introduce moss or spreading vegetation to your stone wall for an even more organic look.
 If you don’t want to fill the gaps in your garden wall with soil, you can plant trailing vines on top for a similar effect.

-8. Garden Wall Fence Ideas
+8. Garden Wall Fence Inspiration